What is the normal price for a Golden Retriever puppy?

 Vaccinations: $100-$250

 There are certain core vaccinations that a Golden Retriever would need.
-These include distemper, parvovirus, Adenovirus, type 1, Adenovirus, type 2, and rabies.
-There are also certain non-core vaccinations that are recommended by most vets for a Golden Retriever.
-These include parainfluenza, Lyme disease, and leptospirosis.
-The cost of these vaccines can be around $100-$2507.
+These include distemper, parvovirus, Adenovirus type 1, Adenovirus type 2, and rabies.
+Certain non-core vaccinations including parainfluenza, Lyme disease, and leptospirosis are often recommended by vets for Golden Retrievers.
+The cost of these vaccines can be between $100-$2507.

 Miscellaneous: $200-$1,0001